 Simple English definitions for legal terms

-Read a random definition: migratory divorce
+Read a random definition: malicious abuse of legal process

 A pour-over will is a type of will that includes a provision to transfer any remaining assets to a living trust after the person who wrote the will passes away.
 This is helpful because it can avoid the need for probate court and extra fees.
 However, it's important to make sure the will is well-written to ensure it works properly.
 Different places have different rules for pour-over wills, but in California, a person can create a valid devise by will to a trustee of a current or future trust as long as they also create another written document that explains the terms of the trust.